KNNeo/grabgo-image-downloader/README.md

 - Upon scroll, UserScript will detect images on websites and add buttons on post/images
 - Upon left click of 👤 button, opens URI detected by OS
 - OS detects URI and fetches image in time (as per user session, will get images generated via session URL; Instagram's CDN is Facebook domain which URL has session ID)
+- AddGroupFolder option is for downloading to root folder as assigned in downloader, enable/disable in UserScript

 ## Prerequisites
 - Window / Linux (Ubuntu-based)